 On the other hand, if an unexpected purchase offer for your business comes through, you may need to know the valuation of your business at a moment‘s notice in order to make the right decision.
 Additionally, business valuation can also be beneficial in unfortunate circumstances, such as a divorce or the sudden need to sell.

 Although the appraisal process may take time, which may not be available, many people wrongly assume that their balance sheet is indicative of the worth of their business; however, this could not be further from the truth.
-The value of a business involves much more than the balance sheet, including intellectual property, reputation, assets, trade secrets, cash flow, and more.
+The value of a business involves much more than the balance sheet.
+It includes intellectual property, reputation, assets, trade secrets, cash flow, and more.

 That being said, many factors go into an effective valuation.
-And now that we’re in the middle of a crisis, it is essential to know that the variables and factors that make up a business appraisal change year to year along with the global economy.
+We’re in the middle of a crisis.
+Thus, it is essential to know that the variables and factors that make up a business appraisal change year to year along with the global economy.

 Important Reminders in 2021

 As the full economic toll of the coronavirus continues to come to light, so too is the normalization of what life may look like once the ongoing pandemic presumably fades.
 A recent study conducted by the University of Central Florida Institute for Economic Forecasting predicts that Florida‘s economy will fall by 6% year–on–year in 2021 but is projected to recover by 7.6% the following year.
 Additionally, certain characteristics of Florida businesses may make them particularly susceptible to new trends.

 One example is the state‘s low taxes which continue to bolster our economy and attract billions of dollars in international and domestic investments annually.
 Furthermore, Florida provides a cost–effective alternative to more expensive countries like California, Illinois, New Jersey, and New York due to its more economical property, labor, taxes, and capital.
 As an added bonus, the State also includes additional tax benefits for companies in certain markets or specialized areas.